If you're considering a GLP-1 medication, you've probably seen warnings about pancreatitis. It's one of the most talked-about concerns in this...

 Does pancreatitis from GLP-1 medications go away?

 Acute pancreatitis is usually treatable with hospital care, IV fluids, and pain management.
 Most people recover fully from a single episode.
-However, you should not restart GLP-1 medications after a pancreatitis diagnosis.
+But you shouldn't restart GLP-1 medications after a pancreatitis diagnosis.
 Your provider will recommend alternative treatments.

 Can I take a GLP-1 medication if I had pancreatitis years ago?